Skip to Content

 • Motorcyclists must have at least a two-year motorcycle endorsement or have passed a state-recognized motorcycle safety course.

 Additionally, helmets used by anyone under the age of 21 must match United States Department of Transportation (DOT) requirements.
-If you ride a motorcycle on a Michigan highway at speeds above 35 mph and your motorcycle does not have a built-in windshield, then you must also wear shatterproof protective goggles.
+If you ride a motorcycle on a Michigan highway at speeds above 35 mph and your motorcycle does not have a built-in windshield, you must also wear shatterproof protective goggles.

 No matter what the law says, wearing a motorcycle helmet should be a requirement for yourself and any of your passengers.
 The protection provided by a helmet is invaluable.

 The compensation you can demand in a motorcycle accident case will depend on the severity of your injuries and how your life has been affected by them.
-As your Michigan motorcycle crash attorneys, we can calculate the damages that you are owed, so you do not have to worry about that complicated step of the claim.
+As your Michigan motorcycle crash attorneys, we can calculate the damages you are owed, so you do not have to worry about that complicated step of the claim.

 The compensation we can seek in your name might include: